vivekrakholiya/Import-Alembic-File-and-blast-by-prim-group-houdini/README.md

 # Import-Alembic-File-and-blast-by-prim-group-houdini
-This python code does import alembic file from your input path and create nodes in alembic node and blast in Houdini.
+This python code does import alembic file from your input path and create nodes like alembic node and blast in Houdini.
-I just ruffly created you need python shell for input your path.
+I just ruffly created so you need python shell for input your path.

 you can create new self tool and add this bleow code and just run:-